MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/limit-organizations-where-users-have-guest-accounts.md

 ## Add an organization

-Next, add the organizations where you want to allow your users to collaborate as guests.
+Next, add the organizations where you want to allow your users to collaborate as guests to the Azure AD cross-tenant access list.

 1. In [Azure Active Directory](https://aad.portal.azure.com), select **External Identities**, and then select **Cross-tenant access settings (preview)**.
 1. Select **Organizational settings**.